-The hubs and I were invited to attend a dinner and wine pairing blogger event at The Salt Tasting Room to talk finances with the good people from Interac.
+The Serious One and I were invited to attend a dinner and wine pairing blogger event at The Salt Tasting Room to talk finances with the good people from Interac.
 I immediately said YES as we’ve been thinking a lot about money lately.
 And when I say thinking, I mean discussing, sometimes in a heated way.
 Sure we looked happy in the photo but umm… wine!

 We need to be on the same page and sadly we are not.
 I’m the spender.
 He’s the non-spender, sometimes wanna-be-spender but guilty-spender.
 He wants me to be happy so he’ll say yes to something I want to do or buy and deal with it, and me later.
 And I often don’t know about it until we have ‘the talk’.